Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information

 where M denotes the number of eigenvectors corresponding to non-zero eigenvalues and represents the dimension of the support of $\rho_\lambda$, Zhang et al. provided a relatively simple expression to evaluate the QFI for general states as \cite{PhysRevA.88.043832}

 where $\mathcal{F}_{\lambda ,i}$ is the QFI of the pure state $|\psi_i>$ given by

 It is noteworthy that the QFI of a low rank density matrix is now only determined by its support spanned by the eigenvectors, $|\psi_i\big>; \quad i=1,\cdots, M $, corresponds to nonzero eigenvalues.
-Furthermore, from (\ref{eq:QauntumFIDesiredForm}), three contributions to QFI can be identified: the first term on the right hand side of (\ref{eq:QauntumFIDesiredForm}) represents the classical case where the set of nonzero eigenvalues behaves like a classical probability distribution; the second contribution denotes the weighted average of QFI due to all the pure-states; the last term captures the QFI from the mixture of pure states and therefore causes the decrease in the total QFI.
+In fact, the first term on the right hand side of (\ref{eq:QauntumFIDesiredForm}) represents the classical case where the set of nonzero eigenvalues behaves like a classical probability distribution.
+And the second contribution of (\ref{eq:QauntumFIDesiredForm}) denotes the weighted average of QFI due to all the pure-states.
+The last term of (\ref{eq:QauntumFIDesiredForm}) captures the QFI from the mixture of pure states and therefore causes the decrease in the total QFI.
 Therefore, the last two terms can be interpreted as the quantum part of the Fisher information while the first term represents its classical constituent.
 In this paper, we will exploit Eq. (\ref{eq:QauntumFIDesiredForm}) due to its relative simplicity and clear physical interpretation to find the QFI for the modes of the Dirac field confined to the inertial and non-inertial cavities.